Chinese spies caught in Afghanistan espionage racket, return to Beijing on chartered flight

 It may be recalled that in December, the agencies in Afghanistan busted a major Chinese spying racket and have arrested 10 spies.
 While the details of the terms of release is not known, Amrullah Saleh, the first vide president had said that no foreign national citizen has been arrested in an effort operation in the Khairkhaneh area.
 The arrested are palmadis that under the scope.
 A number of them have been arrested on the suspicion of being involved in assassination and kidnapping, he said.

 During the meeting of Saleh and Chinese envoy Wang Yu, the former had offered to release the 10 spies after Beijing submits a formal apology for betraying Kabul's trust.
-However Yu had insisted that the detentions are not declared by Kabul.
+However Yu had insisted that the detentions are not declared by Kabul said a report in the Hindustan Times.

 It had been found that both China and Pakistan had been working closely to undertake espionage activities in Kabul.